 And there, walking alongside me during a tour at Green Park Nurseries was my friend, Gill!
 On a whim, she decided to fly over to Canada to attend the conference and have a fun vacation with her husband.

 Of course, with my digital recorder in my backpack, Gill had little choice but to sit down with me for a 30-minute interview.
 I asked her to update the Slow Flowers Community on news about the British-grown flower community and you’ll love hearing about what’s happening in a very dynamic hub for local, British-grown flowers ~seasonal, local and sustainable, much like the Slow Flowers narrative.

 Here’s how you can follow Flowers from the Farm:

 If you value the content you receive each week, I invite you to show your thanks and support the Slow Flowers Podcast with a donation — the button can be found on our home page in the right column.
 Your contributions will help make it possible to transcribe future episodes of the Podcast.

-And finally, thank you Association of Specialty Cut Flower Growers.
+Association of Specialty Cut Flower Growers.
 Formed in 1988, ASCFG was created to educate, unite, and support commercial cut flower growers.
 It mission is to help growers produce high-quality floral material, and to foster and promote the local availability of that product.
-Learn more at ascfg.org
+Learn more at ascfg.org.

 The content and opinions expressed here are either mine alone or those of my guests alone, independent of any podcast sponsor or other person, company or organization.

-The Slow Flowers Podcast is engineered and edited by Andrew and Hannah Brenlan.
-Learn more about their work at shellandtree.com.
+The Slow Flowers Podcast is engineered and edited by Andrew Brenlan.
+Learn more about his work at KineticTreeFitness.com.